andrewzm/FRK/README.md

 Maintainer: Andrew Zammit-Mangion <andrewzm@gmail.com>

 Description: Fixed Rank Kriging is a tool for spatial/spatio-temporal modelling and prediction with large datasets.
-The approach, discussed in Cressie and Johannesson (2008), decomposes the field, and hence the covariance function, using a fixed set of *n* basis functions, where *n* is typically much smaller than the number of data points (or polygons) *m*.
-The method naturally allows for non-stationary, anisotropic covariance functions and the use of observations with varying support (with known error variance).
-The projected field is a key building block of the Spatial Random Effects (SRE) model, on which this package is based.
-The package FRK provides helper functions to model, fit, and predict using an SRE with relative ease.
+The approach, discussed in Cressie and Johannesson (2008), decomposes the field, and hence the covariance function, using a fixed set of *r* basis functions, where *r* is typically much smaller than the number of data points (or polygons) *m*.
+The low-rank basis-function representation, combined with the use of sparse precision matrices, facilitates the modelling of big spatial/spatio-temporal data.
+The method naturally allows for non-stationary, anisotropic covariance functions, the use of observations with varying support, and any user-specified prediction regions.
+The package `FRK` employs a spatial generalised linear mixed model framework (Diggle et al., 1998) to cater for a range of non-Gaussian data models, including the Poisson, binomial, negative-binomial, gamma, and inverse-Gaussian distributions.
+In a non-Gaussian setting, `FRK` uses the package `TMB` (Kristensen et al., 2016) to make computationally efficient inferences through the use of Laplace approximations.  <!---The projected field is a key building block of the Spatial Random Effects (SRE) model, on which this package is based.---> `FRK` provides helper functions to model, fit, and predict <!---using an SRE model --->with relative ease.

-Reference: Cressie, N., & Johannesson, G. (2008).
+* Cressie, N., & Johannesson, G. (2008).
 Fixed rank kriging for very large spatial data sets.
-Journal of the Royal Statistical Society: Series B, 70, 209-226.
+Journal of the Royal Statistical Society: Series B, 70, 209–226.
+* Diggle, P. J. & Tawn, J. A. & Moyeed, R. A. (1998).
+Model-based geostatistics.
+Journal of the Royal Statistical Society, 47:299–350
+* Kristensen, K., Nielsen, A., Berg, C. W., Skaug, H., and Bell, B. M. (2016).
+TMB: Automatic differentiation and Laplace approximation.
+Journal of Statistical Software, 70:1–21.

 License: GPL (>= 2)